 Participants design, build, fly, and adjust (trim) a rubber-band powered model aircraft to make long endurance flights inside a contained airspace.
 Documentation (including elements such as attributes of the model design, drawings, and an analysis of the trim modifications), an inspection of the model and the required model flight box, and official times for two flights are aspects of the evaluation.

 Participants design, fabricate, and use Computer Integrated Manufacturing (CIM) to create a product that addresses the annual theme.
 A documentation portfolio and the completed product prototype are submitted for evaluation.
 Semifinalists give a product “sales pitch” and demonstration.

 Senior Solar Sprint

-The Senior Solar Sprint (SSS) competition is funded by the Army Educational Outreach Program (AEOP) and managed by TSA.
+The Senior Solar Sprint (SSS) competition is managed by TSA.
 Students apply scientific understanding, creativity, experimentation, and teamwork to design, build, and race a model solar vehicle that carries a payload; documentation of the process is required.
 Students must register on Cvent to participate and begin the SSS journey.

 Participants research, design, and produce a scale model of a vehicle that complies with the annual design problem.
 A display for the model and a documentation portfolio – containing elements such as a description of the vehicle, photographs and commentary detailing the vehicle production, and technical illustrations – are required.
 Semifinalists participate in an interview.